cyclonus101/Lab-of-Legends-Auto-Roller/README.md

 Some bugs I've discovered so far:

-1) If you switch to 2560x1440 you need to select Advanced Preparations in the passive menu again
+~~1) If you switch to 2560x1440 you need to select Advanced Preparations in the passive menu again~~
 2) Because Riot decided to reuse the sorcery icon for slow but steady, selecting either as your starter passive will select the first one it sees
 3) Sometimes the icon will be skipped over its in a certain positive (I.E middle)
 4) Sometimes the wrong passive might be selected